-Kleczka, a Republican, was the representative for Wisconsin's 4th congressional district from 1919 to 1923.
+Kleczka was the representative for Wisconsin’s 4th congressional district and was a Republican.
+He served from 1919 to 1923.

 From May 1919 to Mar 1923, Kleczka missed 231 of 701 roll call votes, which is 33.0%.
 This is on par with the median of 27.3% among the lifetime records of representatives serving in Mar 1923.
 The chart below reports missed votes over time.